nickwithey/obsidian/AWS Accounts.md

 How does MFA work ?; Secret key is generated based on username / password and combined with resource detail - > QR code is created
 How is the QR code used ?; Scanned by mobile device and credentials added to virtual MFA application

+BUDGET

+What is Cost Explorer ? ; granular view of spends on AWS account Billing Prefences ? ; pdf Invoice, Billing Alerts, Free Tier usage What are Budgets used for ? ;